 The Grosseto isn’t a chevron-patterned floor, it’s a herringbone-patterned floor.
 Herringbone and chevron are very similar but each has its own distinction.
 In a chevron pattern, the planks are cut at an angle to form a point.
 The herringbone pattern (commonly known as fishbone) of the Grosseto is achieved by connecting two planks at a 90-degree angle.
 Similar, but not the same.

 Grosseto is made from high quality engineered European oak wood.
 Each plank is 4-3/4” wide and 5/8” thick.
 To enhance the look of the herringbone pattern, the planks are 23-5/8” long.
 That’s almost 2 feet!
 And because it is made from engineered oak hardwood, you’re getting a high-quality floor that will last for years at a bargain.

 Oak is a very strong and durable wood.
 That is one of the main reasons that it is so often used for hardwood flooring.
 You can make your floor even stronger and climate-resistant by using engineered hardwood over solid hardwood.
-Engineered hardwood is more resistant to moister than other types of flooring.
-In other words, variations in the moister content of the air will not cause the wood to shrink or expand as much as solid hardwood, resulting in a longer life expectancy for your hardwood floor.
+Engineered hardwood is more resistant to moisture than other types of flooring.
+In other words, variations in the moisture content of the air will not cause the wood to shrink or expand as much as solid hardwood, resulting in a longer life expectancy for your hardwood floor.